Pratik5432/Diversified_Invesment_Portfolio/README.md

 - **Stock Prediction**: Forecasts future stock prices using historical data.
 - **Cryptocurrency Analysis**: Predicts trends in the cryptocurrency market.
 - **Mutual Fund Evaluation**: Assesses mutual fund performance and suitability.
-- **Data Visualization**: Power BI dashboards to visualize the portfolio and trends.

 ## Technologies Used
 - Python for data analysis and machine learning.
-- Libraries like pandas.
 - Various machine learning models for prediction.

 ## Installation Instructions